engineyard/ey-docs/pages/appcloud_updates_august_2011.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update6><h2 id="update6"><b>Major</b>: Link an AppCloud to a GitHub account to make deploy keys automatic.
+(Beta support)</h2></a>

+August 16th, 2011

+No more cutting-and-pasting of deploy keys from AppCloud to GitHub.

+You can choose to link your AppCloud account to a GitHub account.
+After linking accounts, when you create an AppCloud application using a GitHub application, the deploy key is automatically created.

+For more information, see [[Linking an AppCloud account to a GitHub account|linking-github-to-appcloud]].

 <a href=#update5><h2 id="update5">Fix: Resque workers failing</h2></a>

 August 8th, 2011